slatedocs/slate/source/includes/_metadata.md

 Once you know the custom field key, you can update it's value just like any other metadata value.

-### Objects that support custom fields.
+### API methods that support custom fields.

 Not all API methods support custom fields.
 Only API methods for  Currently, the following API methods support custom fields.

-1. The payment
+1. The payment API
-2. The
+2. The contacts API